KJJHHH/Stocks/Sentiment/README.md

 In this analysis, we evaluate the performance of sentiment analysis using the FinBERT model on two Taiwanese stocks: TW Stock 0050 and 2409.
 The study involves comparing the outcomes of pretraining and finetuning phases, accompanied by backtesting strategies to gauge asset performance.

+Additionally, we aim to leverage the insights gained from sentiment analysis to build a personal investment advisor.
+This advisor will summarize news articles and provide simple insights to assist investors in making informed decisions.

 ## 2. Data Overview

 - **TW Stock 0050**